-- b.
-CLEP Tests The College Level Examination Program (CLEP) gives students the opportunity to show that they have the knowledge necessary to gain course credit without actually taking the course.
-CLEP credits are not acceptable as transfer credits from other institutions, but evidence of CLEP scores will be evaluated for credit toward the Benedictine University degree.
-The applicant must submit an official copy of the grade report sent by ETS.
-CLEP tests should be taken in the freshman or sophomore year.
-Students may not receive CLEP credit in a subject area in which they have completed course work.
-CLEP credit in major courses must be approved in advance by the department chair. - c.
+- c.
 Work/Life Experience Credit Work/Life experience credit represents attainment through work or other non-academic experiences, of the same degree of competence in a subject (of at least a "C" level) that University undergraduates obtain in the classroom.
 Application for life experience credit must be for a course specifically described in the University Catalog. - d.
-Other External Credit Benedictine University allows students to apply, toward the 120 credit hours required for the bachelor's degree, acceptable hours which have been earned through military experience and/or courses. - A student may apply internship credit towards graduation credit as follows: Humanities, 12 hours; Business Programs, 12 hours; International Business and Economics, 12 hours; Political Science, 12 hours; Health Care, 3 hours; Nutrition, 12 hours; Sociology/Psychology, 6 hours; Computer Science, 12 hours; Mathematics, 12 hours; Biology, 12 hours. - 7.
+Other External Credit Benedictine University allows students to apply, toward the 120 credit hours required for the bachelor's degree, acceptable hours which have been earned through military experience and/or courses. - 6.
+A student may apply internship credit toward graduation credit as follows: Humanities, 12 hours; Business Programs, 12 hours; Nutrition, 12 hours; Sociology/Psychology, 6 hours; Computer Science, 12 hours. - 7.
 Waivers of University or program requirements may be made for sound cause acceptable to the University when extenuating circumstances arise.
 Three graduation requirements which are never waived are the 120 credit hour minimum, the minimum grade point average of 2.00, and the minimum credit hour residency.
 The student begins a request for a waiver by seeking the approval of his/her academic advisor.
 The number of additional approvals depends on the nature of the waiver. - 8.
 A student must earn the recommendation of the faculty of his or her major program for graduation.
 Normally this recommendation is based upon fulfilling the program requirements, including a comprehensive examination or other integrating experience. - 9.
 One must be in good standing and have settled all financial accounts with the University to qualify for graduation.